English Speaking Driving School Stuttgart

 For driving any vehicle, driving licence is mandatory in Germany.
 The rules for getting a German driving license vary where you come from.
 It’s tricky for expats to get German driving license.
 If you have your own driving licence, you can drive any vehicle legally in Germany with your existing licence for atleast six months after residing in Germany.
 German driving licence application usually takes times between four to six weeks to process and you need to get admission in English Speaking Driving School before taking a test.

 German licence is just equivalent to a license from a non-EU member state.
 If you have a grant from a non-EU part state, you need to consider how long you are going to stay in Germany.

 - You can use your foreign license, if you stay for fewer than six months.

 - You need to get an extension for your international permit from the local Driver’s License Department after six months, if you stay in Germany for six to twelve months.

 - You need German driving license, if you stay for longer than twelve months.

-If you applying or need a German driving licence, find out whether you have to clear a written exam and practical road test or need to clear any one of these exams or not at all.
+If you applying or need a German driving licence, find out whether you have to clear a written exam or English theory exam and practical road test or need to clear any one of these exams or not at all.
 The requirements for applying a German driving licence, completely depends on your country of origin.